 - No Blizzard.
 No Star Wars.

 - Target your reel for the job you want.
-I mostly work in dialog, so my reel is mostly talking.
+I mostly work in dialogue, so my reel is mostly talking.
 Want a AAA gig?
 Show AAA style games.
 Want to be an indie darling?
 Throw a rock at Steam.

 - Idiot check it.
 Really.
 Watch it on your TV.
 Listen on speakers, headphones, and earbuds.
 Make sure the mix is solid, and check your LUFS.
 Does the embedded player cover the lower thirds?
 Does the embed not work in Edge?
 Is your name spelled right?
 Is something missing?
 What about the ambiance?
 Is it suddenly in mono?

 tl;dr: 1 minute of your best work.
 Put your name on it.
 Don’t mix music and SFX.
 Label everything.

 *Blatantly stolen from guest host Gordon McGladdery on today’s episode of ‘Reel Talk’